Each year MagnifyMoney asks consumers how much debt they racked up over the holiday season.

 With the holiday season drawing to a close, some Americans are going to find themselves nursing a pretty serious debt hangover.

-In our second annual holiday debt survey, MagnifyMoney found consumers who took on debt this holiday season will kick off the New Year with an average of $1,003 worth of new debt.
+In our second annual holiday debt survey, MagnifyMoney found consumers who took on debt during the 2016 holiday season will kick off the New Year with an average of $1,003 worth of new debt.
 That is up from $986 in 2015, for a year-over-year increase of 1.7%.

 Our survey consisted of a national sample of 552 Americans who reported they added debt during the holidays.

 Here are key findings:

 Most people who went into debt didn’t plan on it

 Racking up credit card debt isn’t exactly a problem in and of itself, so long as you have the cash on hand to pay it off quickly.
 But in our survey, we found the vast majority — 65.2% — of consumers who took on debt did so unexpectedly this year, and didn’t budget for the extra expenses.

 It’s easy to imagine scenarios in which people might spend more than they can afford over the holidays.
 Last-minute gifts, family emergencies, and, for some, fewer work hours, can all add up to a hefty credit card bill if not planned for in advance.